ximocoder/WebPageMBA/README.md

 # WebPageMBA
-Simple Web Page used for the final UEM MBA project (Bootstrap + HTML + CSS)
+Simple Web Page used for the final UEM MBA project (Bootstrap + HTML + CSS + Javascript)